juliourena/secipmanager/README.md

 # Secondary IP Manager Tool (for Linu
 secipmanager

-This tool allow you to configure (add or delete) secundary IP's on your Kali Box.
+This tool allow you to configure (add or delete) multiples secondary IP's on your Linux Box.

 # Requeriments